 The Import Levy (collected on beef imports at the equivalent rate of $1 per head) provides funding for positive beef messaging across Canada.
 Generic beef marketing includes promoting the positive attributes of consuming beef and veal from all sources in Canada through consumer education, awareness, and trust through public influencers directly to consumers.
 These activities focus on keeping beef on the plate of Canadian consumers.
 The generic beef programs are facilitated by Canada Beef and the marketing resources and programming produced are housed on the ThinkBeef.ca website.

 Public and Stakeholder Engagement

-An increasing emphasis toward building public trust and confidence in how cattle are raised and where they come from led to the creation of the Public and Stakeholder Engagement Program in 2016.
+An increasing emphasis toward building public trust and confidence in how beef cattle are raised led to the creation of the Public and Stakeholder Engagement (PSE) program in 2016.

 - Proactive content development and strategic partnerships

 The PSE team works with national and provincial beef organizations to address consumer questions and issues that could erode consumer and public confidence in the beef industry.
 Media monitoring and social listening tools are utilized to track and identify emerging issues.
 Equipping beef producers with the tools to be effective advocates and spokespersons for the industry means providing regular media and public trust training opportunities, including the Beef Advocacy Canada program.